 The Piazza della Signoria is top among Florence's most important squares.
 In the heart of the city, dominated by city hall—the Palazzo Vecchio—and skimmed by one wing of the Uffizi Gallery, the Piazza della Signoria is Florence's primary meeting place for both locals and tourists.
 Several concerts, fairs, and rallies are held in the Piazza della Signoria throughout the year.

-Florence's most famous square started to take shape in the mid- to late-13th century when the Guelphs defeated the Ghibellines for control of the city.
-The piazza's L shape and the lack of uniformity of its surrounding buildings is the result of the Guelphs leveling many of their rivals' palazzi.
+Florence's most famous square started to take shape in the mid- to late 13th century when the Guelphs defeated the Ghibellines for control of the city.
+The piazza's L shape and the lack of uniformity of its surrounding buildings are the results of the Guelphs leveling many of their rivals' palazzi.
 The piazza gets its name from the towering Palazzo Vecchio, whose original name is the Palazzo della Signoria.

 The Statues of Piazza Della Signoria

 Numerous statues designed by some of the most famous Florentine artists decorate the square and the adjacent Loggia dei Lanzi, which serves as an outdoor sculpture gallery.
 Almost all of the statues located on the square are copies; the originals have been moved indoors, including to the Palazzo Vecchio and the Bargello Museum, for preservation.
 The most famous of the piazza's sculptures is a copy of Michelangelo's David (the original is in the Accademia), which stands watch just outside the Palazzo Vecchio.
 Other must-see sculptures on the square include Baccio Bandinelli's Heracles and Cacus, two statues by Giambologna—the equestrian statue of Grand Duke Cosimo I and the Rape of a Sabine—and Cellini's Perseus and Medusa.
 At the center of the piazza is the Neptune Fountain designed by Ammanati, which is dramatically lit at night.